Storing JPA Entities

 employee.setAddress(address);

-em.getTransactionEntityManager.getTransaction() - JPA MethodReturn the resource-level EntityTransaction object.().commitEntityTransaction.commit() - JPA MethodCommit the current resource transaction, writing any
+em.getTransactionjakarta.persistence.EntityManager.getTransaction()Return the resource-level EntityTransaction object.().commitjakarta.persistence.EntityTransaction.commit()Commit the current resource transaction, writing any unflushed changes to the database.();

-Cascading Persist
+Cascading persist

 class Employee {